The word anastomosis is a medical term for a surgical connection between two tubular structures, channels, or passages that typically do not attach.

 - Colectomy: This surgery involves removing the colon and attaching the end of the small intestine to the rectum.

 - Single anastomosis gastric bypass (SAGB): People may have a gastric bypass to aid weight loss.
 A SAGB procedure involves turning part of the stomach into a gastric pouch and attaching it to a small loop of intestine.
 This restricts a person’s food intake and reduces calorie absorption.

-- Hepaticojejunostomy: Connecting a hepatic duct to a section of the small bowel, permitting digestion of food following certain pathological processes that harm the bile ducts, pancreas, or the duodenum.
+- Hepaticojejunostomy: This involves connecting a hepatic duct to a section of the small bowel, permitting digestion of food following certain pathological processes that harm the bile ducts, pancreas, or the duodenum.

 Vascular anastomosis connects blood vessels.
 There are three types:

-- Arteriovenous anastomosis connects an artery to a vein.
+- arteriovenous anastomosis, which connects an artery to a vein

-This procedure can occur to create durable dialysis access for people with kidney failure.
+This procedure can create durable dialysis access for people with kidney failure.